boblongmore/intro-to-mdp/README.md

 ## Working with Pyang

-pyang -f tree

-pyang -f
+download the yang models from github: `git clone https://github.com/YangModels/yang.git`

+intall the pyang tool: `pip install pyang`

+to display a module in tree format: `pyang -f tree ./vendor/cisco/xe/16121/ietf-interfaces.yang`

+Use tree help for an explanation of the symbols used: `pyang --tree-help`

+use pyang to output to a file viewable through a web browser: `pyang -f jstree ./vendor/cisco/xe/16121/ietf-interfaces.yang -o ./jstree.html`

 ## Working with Yangsuite